tmtxt/tmtxt.github.com/_posts/2018-05-01-with-html-canvas-draw-2d-image-on-cylinder-surface.md

 <img src="/files/2015-01-10-draw-2d-image-on-cylinder-surface-with-html-canvas/overview.png" />
 </div>

-I had to Google for the suitable libraries but I cannot find any.
-I also asked a [question](http://stackoverflow.com/questions/24527186/html-canvas-svg-draw-image-on-cylinder-surface) on stackoverflow but the answer does not satisfy me.
+I had to Google for the suitable libraries but I couldn't find any.
+I also asked a [question](http://stackoverflow.com/questions/24527186/html-canvas-svg-draw-image-on-cylinder-surface) on stackoverflow but the answer did not satisfy me.
 The reason is that it demonstrates how to stretch the image, not how to bend the image (which is what shown in the picture above).
-Because of that, I decided to implement it by myself and turn out that it's not as hard as I thought before.
+Because of that, I decided to implement it by myself and turned out that it was not as hard as I thought before.
 Everything is just a loop of basic mathematic formula that I had been taught in (Vietnamese) high school.

 <!-- more -->